project-unisonOS/project-unisonos.github.io/docs/experience.md

 - The experience renderer turns card clicks/taps on the dashboard into `gesture.select` events, which are forwarded to the intent graph for later orchestration.
 - Gesture metadata (person, card id/title, timestamp) remains on-device and can be combined with context-graph traces and profiles to refine future flows.

-This initial touch path is intentionally simple: it formalizes touch as a first-class modality without introducing new cloud dependencies or complex UI.
-Future work can build on the same pattern for richer gestures, sign input, or other adapters, all under the same edge-first, consent-driven model.
+This initial touch path is intentionally simple.
+It formalizes touch as a first class modality without introducing new cloud dependencies or complex interfaces.
+Future work can build on the same pattern for richer gestures, sign input, or other adapters under the same edge first, consent driven model.

-## Wake-Word & Always-On Companion
+## Wake Word and Always On Companion

-The wake-word experience turns the dashboard into an always-available companion surface:
+The wake word experience turns the dashboard into an always available companion surface:

-- A default wake word (typically **“unison”**) is configured locally and can be customized per person via their profile (`voice.wakeword`), updated through the orchestrator’s `wakeword.update` skill.
+- A default wake word, typically “unison”, is configured locally and can be customized per person via their profile (`voice.wakeword`), updated through the orchestrator `wakeword.update` skill.
-- When the renderer is running, a local wake-word detector (Porcupine WebAssembly or a lightweight fallback) runs alongside voice activity detection to start and stop speech capture on-device.
+- When the renderer is running, a local wake word detector, such as Porcupine WebAssembly or a lightweight fallback, runs alongside voice activity detection to start and stop speech capture on device.
-- Detected speech is sent to the local speech service (`unison-io-speech`) for transcription, which forwards transcripts to the orchestrator’s `/voice/ingest` API as `companion.turn` requests.
+- Detected speech is sent to the local speech service (`unison-io-speech`) for transcription, which forwards transcripts to the orchestrator `/voice/ingest` API as `companion.turn` requests.
-- The orchestrator calls the inference gateway, writes updated state to context/context-graph, and streams experiences (including cards and audio URLs) back to the renderer for display and playback.
+- The orchestrator calls the inference gateway, writes updated state to context and context graph, and streams experiences, including cards and audio URLs, back to the renderer for display and playback.

-In “always-on” devstack profiles, the renderer can be configured to start the mic automatically when a device and browser allow it.
-The entire wake-word → STT → companion → renderer loop remains on-device by default; any cloud STT or inference providers must be explicitly enabled and governed by policy.
+In always on devstack profiles, the renderer can be configured to start the microphone automatically when a device and browser allow it.
+The entire wake word to speech to text to companion to renderer loop remains on device by default.
+Any cloud speech or inference providers must be explicitly enabled and governed by policy.

 ## Accessible by Design